vedilink/verificatio/README.md

 ### Configuration

-The library by deafault uses SQLite to store and match generated verification payloads, which can be easily swapped with any database backend by passing the database connection url to `DATABASE_URL` environment variable.
+The library by default uses [SQLite](https://www.sqlite.org/index.html) to store and match generated verification payloads, which can be easily swapped with any database backend by passing the database connection url to `DATABASE_URL` environment variable.

 ### Licenses

-All source code is licensed under the MIT License.
+All source code is licensed under the [MIT License](LICENSE).